PSU-AAUP Assistance Fund

 Revision Adopted December 20, 2021

-Purpose: To establish the PSU-Assistance Fund to provide financial support to PSU-AAUP members in need
+To establish the PSU-Assistance Fund to provide financial support to PSU-AAUP members in need.

-Eligibility: PSU-AAUP members who earn the 110% of the median salary of PSU-AAUP members or below are eligible for assistance.
+PSU-AAUP dues-paying members who earn the 110% of the median salary of PSU-AAUP members or below are eligible for assistance.
 Eligibility for support may be modified by the Executive Council.

 Natural disaster, personal tragedy, and financial hardship can happen unexpectedly.
 To support PSU-AAUP members in a time of need, PSU-AAUP has established the Assistance Fund where members and the community can donate into this fund.
 Members can make donations to the fund and members in need can apply for assistance and relief.

 The goal of the fund is to provide financial support for eligible AAUP Members who are experiencing financial hardship.
 “Financial hardship” may include but is not limited to circumstances such as sudden loss of income; housing insecurity; family crisis; urgent need; unanticipated or catastrophic losses, or loss of wages from work stoppage (strike).
-This fund will provide no more than $500 to members who request the funds and to the extent that funds are available.
+This fund will provide no more than $500, per academic year, to up to ten (10) dues-paying members who request the funds and to the extent that funds are available.

-When a member expresses a financial hardship as the reason for discontinuing their membership, and their membership application falls under the annual cancellation policy as outlined in association bylaw 15, then the assistance fund can be activated, for that member only, by a vote of the EC.
-This will be regardless of the member’s salary and the request shall not exceed $500.
+When a member expresses financial hardship as the reason for discontinuing their membership, and their membership application falls under the annual cancellation policy as outlined in association Bylaw 15, then the assistance fund can be activated, for that member only, by a vote of the EC.
+This will be regardless of the member’s salary, in the balance of their annual dues, not to exceed $500.00.
 The member will need to submit an assistance fund application, and the application is subject to the process outlined in this policy.
 The member must continue to pay dues at least until the cancellation period, in order to be eligible for the assistance fund.
 The member is not eligible to receive the specific assistance outlined if they apply during the months of July and August.
-There is a limit of no more than 5 members receiving this type of assistance per fiscal year.

 Members fill out an online application to help ensure all funds are distributed efficiently and equitably.
-This application will be located on PSU-AAUP website when funds are available.
+This application will be located on the PSU-AAUP website.
 When funds are available, that availability will be announced in Member News.
 The application seeks personal information such as name payable to, mailing address, email address and amount requested.
-In addition, the application will have an optional “type of hardship” checkbox and a mandatory “confirmation of hardship” checkbox.
-This information is collected to show that the payment(s) are not for AAUP’s or PSU’s benefit.
-The application is sent to the Assistance Fund Committee to be processed.
+The application is sent to the PSU-AAUP Administrative Director to be processed by the Assistance Fund Committee.

 Members are eligible to apply and receive support twice an academic year if funds are available.
 Members may receive no more than $500 in one academic year.
-The maximum amount a member may request is $500 per request.
-Members may submit assistance applications up to two times per academic year.
 Multiple applications from the same member cannot be for the same hardship in one year.
 Should the total amount of requested support exceed the amount of money available, either through Executive Council allocation from general funds or from solicited donations, the Assistance Fund committee will prorate the individual member award amount based on the funds available so that all members requesting support can receive funding.
-Checks will be issued to the members with the lowest annual salary to the highest annual salary.
+Checks will be issued to the members in order of the lowest annual salary to the highest annual salary.

-The Executive Director (or Treasurer/President in the event the ED is not able to do so) will write the check for the member(s) requesting the funds.
+The Administrative Director (or Treasurer/President in the event the Administrative Director is not able to do so) will write the check for the member(s) requesting the funds.
 The committee/treasurer will ensure funds are being spent in compliance with the intent and the account not being overspent.
 The administrative functions for this fund such as marketing and customer service is interwoven with the existing AAUP administration office and other subcommittees.

 In July 2020, the initial one-time funding of $30,000 will be provided by PSU-AAUP reserve funds as voted on June 18, 2020 by the Executive Council.
-The source of funding will vary over time based on funding needs.
-This may be ongoing funding from members as direct donations through a system or through payroll deductions, and fundraising.
+The source of funding will vary over time, based on funding needs.
+This may be ongoing funding from members as direct donations, through payroll deductions, fundraising, or funding from PSU-AAUP Reserve funds by a vote of the Executive Council.

 Disbursements of funds donated will be made consistent with the policy above.